hmc-cs121-admin/git-pm-workflow/activity.md

 [Developer A]
 ```
-(1) On the GitHub repository, select the Projects tab and click on “New Project”.
+(1) On the main GitHub repository (not your local repo), select the Projects tab
+    and click on “New Project”.
 (2) Name the new project board “New Website” and type in some description.
 (3) In the Project Template section, click on “Template: None” and change it to
     “Kanban (Automated)”.